MaxLazorenko/StepStoneAPI/README.md

 ### Packaging as jar

-To build the final jar and optimize the StepStoneAPI application for production, run:
+To build the final jar and optimize the Decerto application for production, run:

 ```